 Those who were born outside the UK can only be registered at the discretion of the Secretary of State.
 What is important to remember, both for the Secretary of State and for the parents of the children applying for registration, is that discretion is not an arbitrary power to be kind or cruel.
 It is guarded by a policy statement outlining relevant considerations and a statutory duty of the authorities to give the best interests of the children primary (if not paramount) consideration.

-Surprisingly, the Home Office refused to address the best interests of the child or the core question of the child’s future in the UK.
-They registered the younger girl and refused the application of the 14-year-old.
-The refusal letter stated: “Normally, minors will not be registered if, as appears in this case, neither parent is a British citizen.
+In our case, the 11-year old girl born in the UK was registered and her 14-year-old sister was refused.
+It is worth quoting from the refusal letter: “Normally, minors will not be registered if, as appears in this case, neither parent is a British citizen.
 The application has nevertheless, been carefully considered to see whether there were sufficient grounds for treating it exceptionally.
 However, sufficient grounds could not be found to exercise discretion in this case.
 The application has therefore been refused.”

 The standard procedure for challenging inadequate decisions in nationality cases is by requesting for reconsideration.
 Unlike strict deadlines for appeals or applications for administrative review of immigration decisions, there is no time restrictions on applications for reconsideration of nationality related decisions.
 Yet, the Secretary of State cannot be taken to court in relation to her policy or refusal to exercise discretion until the full circle of reconsideration is completed.

 In our case, reconsideration was not the last step.
 The Home Office dug in their heels: “not sufficient ground for treating the case exceptionally”.
 The next step was to challenge this position in court.
 We started pre-action protocol, the Home Office received legal advice from their solicitors and, hooray! -the child now holds a British passport.